babylonchain/babylonchain.github.io/docs/testnet/integrate.md

             chain-id: osmo-test-4
 ```

-### Restore the Babylon account to the Babylon relayer
+### Restore the Babylon Account to the Babylon Relayer

 To restore the Babylon account to the Babylon relayer,